Sal7one/HideTwitterTags/README.md

 You can show or hide them with a button

-Your prefrence will be saved in memory
+Your preference will be saved in memory

 It's made by me 💅